-If you’ve never created a social media strategy before, it can be difficult to pinpoint what goals you should aim for.
-When it comes to nonprofits specifically, there are a variety of options you can take for your digital communications plan.
+When it comes to nonprofits specifically, there are various options you can take for your digital communications plan.
+When in doubt, trust what you know best.

 Nothing is more frustrating than working for a wonderful nonprofit that nobody seems to know about or understand.
 The causes you support are important, but it can be hard to communicate that to the public.

 Social media is a cost-effective way to spread your message.
-You can link your followers to newsworthy articles about the work you do, dispel myths or misunderstandings about your nonprofit, and connect with people who haven’t heard of your cause.
+You can link your followers to newsworthy articles about your work, dispel myths or misunderstandings about your nonprofit, and connect with people who haven’t heard of your cause.

-A perfect example of this done well is the ALS Association.
-Back in 2014, they created the viral Ice Bucket Challenge which encouraged social media users to donate to their cause and raise awareness by dumping cold buckets of ice on themselves.
+A perfect example of this done well is the Amyotrophic Lateral Sclerosis (ALS) Association.
+In 2014, they created the viral Ice Bucket Challenge, which encouraged social media users to donate to their cause and raise awareness by dumping cold buckets of ice on themselves.

-The viral campaign raised more than 115 million dollars that helped fund more than 200 new research projects.
-This simple act of using social media helped the ALS Association spread the message about their cause and bring awareness to the struggles those with ALS face every day.
+The viral campaign raised more than 115 million dollars which helped fund more than 200 new research projects.
+Using social media helped the ALS Association spread the message about their cause and bring awareness to the daily struggles of those with ALS.

-Have you ever been having a conversation with someone and they can’t seem to stop talking about themselves?
+Have you ever been conversing with someone, and they can’t stop talking about themselves?
 Annoying, right?

 How does this help you?
 It can help improve the public’s opinion of you, strengthen existing relationships, and build new ones.
-Taking the time to answer questions and respond to your loyal followers can increase your brand awareness as well.
+Taking the time to answer questions and respond to your loyal followers can increase your brand awareness.

-And you don’t need a large paid social media budget to reach potential volunteers.
-Creating a Facebook event for upcoming volunteer opportunities is a free and easy way to let your community know that there are opportunities to get involved.
+You don’t need a large paid social media budget to reach potential volunteers.
+Creating a Facebook event for upcoming volunteer opportunities is a free and easy way to let your community know there are opportunities to get involved.

 You can also share photos of your current volunteers to inspire new volunteers to sign up for future events.
 This is a great strategy because photos are sharable and heartwarming.
-People will comment, tag their friends, and share this content, which ultimately puts more eyes on your social media pages.
+People will comment, tag their friends, and share this content, putting more eyes on your social media pages.

-This is the section most nonprofits are interested in when they think about social media – and for good reason.
+This is the section most nonprofits are interested in when they think about social media – and for a good reason.
 Online fundraising is a great resource that every nonprofit should be utilizing.
-On average, nonprofits raise 7.6% of their total revenue online.

-There are a couple of ways you can use social media to fundraise.
+There are a couple of ways you can use social media for fundraising.
 You can create a crowdfunding campaign for your latest project to inspire people to donate to your cause.
-There’s also the option to share stories about who previous donations have helped in order to inspire your supporters to donate.
+There’s also the option to share stories about who previous donations have helped to inspire your supporters to donate.

 Social media is perfect for fundraising because it’s the perfect mix of actionable tools and visual storytelling.
-You can tell the story of who you’re aiming to help and then give your supporters a clear call-to-action to donate to your cause.
+You can tell the story of who you aim to help and then give your supporters a clear call to action to donate to your cause.

-People are going to talk about your brand online, whether or not you have a social presence.
-It’s imperative that you are where your audience is and can communicate with them when they are talking about you.
+People will talk about your brand online, whether or not you have a social presence.
+You must be where your audience is and can communicate with them when they are talking about you.

 3. Identify your audience

 Once you’ve defined your goal for your social media campaign, you’ll need to decide who to target with your content.
-You can do this by creating a customer profile, also known as an audience persona, and outlining your target audience’s motivations, fears, pain points, and more.
+You can create a buyer persona, also known as an audience persona, and outline your target audience’s motivations, fears, pain points, and more.

 Here's an example nonprofit audience persona to help get the ideas flowing:

-Once you’ve created different audience personas for each of your target demographics, you can start creating your strategy on how to communicate with them.
+Once you’ve created different audience personas for each of your target demographics, you can start creating your strategy for communicating with them.
 Remember, different personas respond to different triggers.
-It may seem time-consuming, but this really is the best way to see conversions early and often.
+It may seem time-consuming, but this is the best way to see conversions early and often.

 4. Create your content strategy

-The key to a successful social media strategy is the content you put out on your platform.
-There are dozens of different content types, each with its own purpose.
-Whether you’re a small nonprofit or a national organization, you can use a good content strategy to drive your social media plan.
+The content you put on your platform is the key to a successful social media strategy.
+There are dozens of different content types, each with its purpose.
+Whether a small nonprofit or a national organization, you can use a good content marketing strategy to drive your social media plan.

-Much like your social media strategy, a content strategy is nothing without a focused end goal.
-You can use SMART goals to help guide your decision making process along the way.
+Like with any marketing strategy, a content strategy is nothing without a focused end goal.
+You can use SMART goals to help guide your decision-making process along the way.

-Remember, different projects will have different goals, and that means different content.
-Always reference your SMART goals when starting a new project.
+Remember, different projects will have different goals, meaning different content.
+Always reference your preferred goal-setting framework when starting a new project.

 A social media calendar is the perfect way to keep all of your content organized in one place.
 This tool will allow you to collaborate across teams, strategize for long-term content, and track what content works with your audience.